ddenizerr/bloodlink_react_symfony/README.md

 - **React**: JavaScript library for building the frontend.
 - **Axios**: For making HTTP requests to the backend API.
 - **React Router**: For routing and navigation within the frontend.
+- **Tailwind CSS**: Utility-first CSS framework for fast and responsive styling.
+- **React Hooks**: Used for managing state and lifecycle logic within function components.

 ## 🚀 **Getting Started**